A Motorcycle Crash Happens: Now What?

-Try not to panic or get angry about the accident.
-The last thing you want to do is make the situation worse by yelling at the other driver or by freaking out.
-Your safety and health are the first concerns after a motorcycle crash.
+Don't panic or get angry about the accident.
+The last thing you want to do is make the situation worse by yelling at the other driver or freaking out.
+Your safety and health are the first concerns after a motorcycle wreck.
 If you can move, get yourself out of harm's way immediately, away from traffic.
 Once you're clear from any further danger, do a quick self-checkup for cuts and scrapes, and slowly move your limbs around to make sure nothing is broken.

 When the EMTs arrive, don't be stubborn and refuse help.
 Whether or not you think you're injured, it's always a good idea to let the paramedics check you out.
 Shock and adrenaline can mask pain and injuries, so let the emergency response team do their job and make sure you're OK.

 Clear the Road

 A motorcycle wreck can leave a trail of debris in its wake.
 If you're physically able to and it's safe to do so, clear the motorcycle and any large scattered parts out of the way of traffic to prevent more accidents from happening.
 Also, keep an eye out for gasoline leaks, open flames and any other potential fire hazards resulting from the crash.

 Once everybody has been checked for injuries, if the drivers involved in the accident are able to communicate, the next step is due diligence.
 You've just been in an accident, so make sure to exchange your contact and insurance information with any other drivers involved.

 For insurance purposes, make sure you snap photos of the accident scene and note where the affected vehicles ended up.
 Information about the accident for insurance purposes is best provided while it's still fresh, and some insurance apps have features that allow you to upload pictures in real time while you report a claim.
 Make sure you get a copy of the police report for your insurance and personal records.

 Plan Your Bike's Return